Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Conclusion

-In further work, we can envision having multiple machines requiring energy-intensive resources.
+In further work, we can envision having multiple machines that require energy-intensive resources.
 These machines may operate on the same energy source or require different energy-constrained resources, each with its own TOU.
-We can also consider a larger capacity of energy-intensive resources, rather than a unitary one.
 Furthermore, we can also consider more than three states, but with multiple idle/processing times, as some tasks require a precise state to be performed.
-We would also investigate the impact of temporary energy storage capacities, such as batteries, especially when combined with on-site energy production capacities (i.e., independent of time-of-use), such as solar panels.
-Finally, another avenue of research would be to explore the impact of introducing uncertainty in the energy price on our results and to investigate how to make schedules more resilient to such uncertainty.
+We would also suggest looking into the impact of temporary energy storage capacities, such as batteries, especially when combined with on-site energy production capacities (i.e., independent of time-of-use), such as solar panels or wind turbines.
+Finally, another avenue of research would be to explore the combined effect of uncertainty of energy tariffs~\citep {XIECHEN2026107567} and state switching over longer time horizons.